FixelAlgorithmsTeam/FixelCourses/AIProgram/Projects.md

 ## Computer Vision

  - Tracking football players during play.
+ - Identifying events in a video stream.
- - Measuring heart rate and respiration rate from video.
+ - Measuring heart rate and respiration rate from a video.
  - Building a drone tracker.
+ - Continuously verifying the person identity over a video.
+ - Analyzing stress level via audio and video.

 ## Language Processing